yhannc/carsforsale/Readme.md

 - *description*
 	Applied to a `textarea` element.
 The description of the car.
 - *image*
-	Applied to an `input[file]` element.
+	Applied to an `input[image]` element.
 The image for the car.
 - *make*
-	Applied to an `input[text]` element.
-The search value to use when searching makes.
+	Applied to an `select[text]` element.
+The search value to use when searching models or cars.
 - *model*
-	Applied to an `input[text]` element.
-The search value to use when searching models.
+	Applied to an `select[text]` element.
+The search value to use when searching cars.
-- *year*
+- *modelyear*
-	Applied to an `input[text]` element.
-The search value to use when searching years.
+	Applied to an `select[text]` element.
+The search value to use when searching cars.

 Rel attribute values
 --------------------